EXJUSTICE/Udacity_AI/Reinforcement_Learning/Navigation/README.md

         Vector Action space size (per agent): 4
         Vector Action descriptions: , , ,
 ```
 An agent was trained using Deep Q Learning to solve this task, which it accomplished (beating the mean score of 13 over 100 episodes) after ca. 500 episodes.
+Trained with GPU-enabled in the Udacity workspace, although any GPU-enabled instance should work.

 # Project Details